 Challenging Dominica Hikes

-Morne Diablotin is Dominica’s highest mountain and one of the most challenging hikes – but also offers one of the most rewarding views if the clouds are kind to you!
+Morne Diablotin is the higher mountain in Dominica and one of the most challenging hikes – but it also offers one of the most rewarding views if the weather is kind to you!

 The trailhead is in Morne Diablotin National Park, on the way to the Syndicate Nature trail.